Coronavirus numbers in India are low — but so is the testing rate | DW | 19.03.2020

 Social media posts deploring the lack of testing have garnered support and derision in equal measure.
 While some criticized the government's handling of the crisis, others accused these users of paranoia.

 Public health officials have justified limited testing by saying there is no evidence of "community transmission" in India.
-Community transmission is when people catch the infection from a source that cannot be traced.
+Community transmission occurs when individuals catch the infection from a source that cannot be traced.

 SP Kalantri, a Mumbai-based physician, called the testing criteria too restrictive. "(I'm) caring for a patient with severe pneumonia and multi-organ failure in an ICU.
 Unable to figure out who the villain is: bacteria or viruses.
 The regional lab refused to test his sample for COVID-19 because he lacked a travel history.
 Aren't testing criteria too restrictive," he said in a social media post.